prgr4m/patron/docs/projects.rst

 what it added to the requirements file and then just pip install the requirements file again to use the add-on.

+The `base` project dependencies:

+* Flask
+* Flask-Migrate
+* Flask-SQLAlchemy
+* Flask-Script
+* Flask-Bcrypt
+* Flask-DebugToolbar
+* Flask-Cache
+* Flask-WTF
+* pyjade
+* fabric

-If you prefer to make any changes or would like to use another scaffold, you should look under the 'templates/base' subdirectory that is generated in the patron user directory.
+If you prefer to make any changes or would like to use another cookiecutter scaffold with patron, you should look under the 'templates/base' subdirectory that is generated in the patron user directory.
+Also, you will have to change some values in the 'patron.json' file.
+(In the next release, I'll create an interactive config generator so you can use the tooling with a non patron generated project -- without the crazy auto injections).

 Creating tasks
 --------------